Peter J Ramsay & Associates performs environmental audits in accordance with the relevant legislation in New South Wales and Victoria.

 Evaluation of nature and extent of contamination and risk to the environment, including statutory auditing of industrial facilities;

 Verification of environmental monitoring programs;

-Endorsement of environmental management plants, clean-up plans and remedial action plans; and
+Endorsement of environmental management plans, clean-up plans and remedial action plans;

-During this time, the firm has developed a streamlined auditing approach to ensure audits are completed in a timely and cost effective manner, and that the solutions to contamination issues consider protection of human health and the environment as well as economic factors.
+The firm has developed a streamlined auditing approach to ensure audits are completed in a timely and cost effective manner, and that the solutions to environmental challenges consider protection of human health and the environment as well as economic factors.

-An environmental compliance audit can consider all aspects of an operation, or can be limited to an area of concern.
+An environmental audit to determine compliance can consider all aspects of an operation, or can be limited to an area of specific concern.
 Such audits are often in response to a pollution incident or enforcement action by a regulator, and will identify and prioritise issues, and present recommendations for rectification options.

 A planning consent in NSW may require an Independent Environmental Audit, which must be conducted by a suitably qualified, experienced and independent expert.
 The audit assesses the environmental performance of a facility in compliance with the planning consent, relevant standards, and other statutory requirements.
 The audit also examines the adequacy of the plans, programs and systems in place, and recommend measures to improve the environmental performance of the facility.